Call for papers!

-- January 21, 2019: Notifications of acceptance sent to authors
+- December 20, 2019: Notifications of acceptance sent to authors of papers

-Gamification is a multi-faceted phenomenon that affects multiple domains of human life.
-Therefore, we welcome submissions related to this ludic transformation of our reality under several domains and related (but not limited) to e.g. the following keywords:
+Gamification is a multi-faceted phenomenon that affects many domains of human life.
+Therefore, we welcome submissions related to this ludic transformation of reality under several domains and related (but not limited) to the following keywords: